 ‘The Young And The Restless’ Spoilers For Thurs.
-May 10: Abby And Hilary Battle & Ashley Is On To Kyle!
+May 10: Abby And Hilary Battle & Ashley Is On To Kyle

-The Young And The Restless spoilers for Thursday, May 10 reveal one family in complete disarray especially when incriminating evidence shines a spotlight on one member who obviously betrayed another.
+The Young and the Restless spoilers for Thursday, May 10 reveal one family in complete disarray, especially when incriminating evidence shines a spotlight on one member who obviously betrayed another.
 Plus, get ready for a significant catfight as two of Genoa City’s sharpest businesswomen go to battle.

 Jack (Peter Bergman) entirely lost it when he saw his mother admit that he’s not John Abbott’s son.
 Ultimately, he even yelled at Dina (Marla Adams) to “shut the hell up” in a fit of rage as she struggled to make sense of things as her health deteriorates.